GingerLawyer97/Gingery/README.md

-# GingeryPy
+# Gingery

-GingeryPy is a Minigames Discord Bot developed on Python.
+Gingery is a Minigames Discord Bot developed on Python.

 Note: This Bot is Under Development.